 The City of Asheville partners with Asheville Greenworks to provide Adopt-a-Street Program.
 Groups and organizations are encouraged to help reduce litter by participating in Asheville's Adopt-A-Street program.
 Participants agree to pick up litter from their adopted street at least six times per year.
 Greenworks provides groups with bags, vests, gloves, and pick-up sticks.
 The City of Asheville provides garbage pickup and signs on the street to recognize the litter reduction efforts.
-This year 3 new streets were adopted and a large number of older streets opting out of the program.
-The new total is 217 adopted streets.
+This year 18 new streets were adopted bringing the total of adopted streets to 235.

 The City of Asheville partners with RiverLink to provide Adopt-a-Stream program.
 This is a hands-on way for local residents and businesses to get actively involved in improving the water quality of the French Broad River Watershed.
 This very flexible program gives the tools and knowledge to make a difference in our watershed by cleaning up local streams.
 Participants are required a minimum of two cleanups per year and report any water related issues/problems to RiverLink.
 The City of Asheville provides garbage pickup and signs to RiverLink to install on the streams to recognize the litter reduction efforts.
+This year three new teams joined the program bringing the total to 18 adopted streams.

 The City of Asheville partners with Mountain True and RiverLink to provide storm drain stenciling in our community.
 The city provides the stenciling equipment to Mountain True and RiverLink, they organize and provide the volunteers.
-With this partnership over 170 storm drains have been stenciled.
+With this partnership approximately 153 storm drains have been stenciled this fiscal year.